jjesse/security_podcasts/README.md

 ## On to the Podcasts

-- The Hacker Mind

-  - Can be found at: <https://thehackermind.com/>

-  - From the website "an original podcast from ForAllSecure.
-It's the stories from the individuals behind the hacks you've read about..."

 - Adopting Zero Trust

   - Can be found on Apple Podcasts and other podcast platforms: <https://podcasts.apple.com/us/podcast/adopting-zero-trust/id1633461773>